Torieffe/mars-rover-exercise/README.md

 Live version: https://lucatorriani.it/mars-rover

-To quickly spin up the project you can use the docker-compose.yml file included in the project like so:
+To quickly spin up the project you can use the included **docker-compose.yml** file like so:

 ```
 docker-compose up -d